 An Extensive Overview Of Domestic Violence

-Abandonment, intentionally dangerous driving, and forcing one's partner to partake in drug or alcohol use also fall into the category of physical abuse.
+Abandonment, intentionally dangerous driving, and forcing one's partner to partake in drug or alcohol use can also fall into the category of physical abuse.

-In many instances, financial abuse is illegal and depending on the circumstances; the victim may have a strong standing to go after their abuser legally.
+As the name might suggest, financial abuse can occur when one partner controls, misuses or otherwise abuses the earnings of their partner.
+In many instances, financial abuse can be illegal, and depending on the circumstances; the victim may have a strong standing to go after the person perpetuating the abuse legally.

 Warning Signs Of Domestic Violence